Mark Frechette: 1973 bank robbery

 On August 29, 1973, he and two members of the Fort Hill community attempted to rob the New England Merchant's Bank in the Fort Hill section of Roxbury, a neighborhood of Boston, Massachusetts.
 One of the trio, Christopher "Herc" Thein, was killed by police.
 Frechette and Sheldon T. Bernhard were arrested and pleaded guilty.
 Frechette was sentenced to a term of six to fifteen years in prison.
 He was confined in the minimum security state prison in Norfolk, Massachusetts.

-The Hungarian-born film director Dezso Magyar gave an interview for the Hungarian Filmkultura magazine in March 1987 in which he said: "[M]y first friend was Mark Frechette, protagonist of the film Zabriskie Point.
+The Hungarian-born film director Dezső Magyar gave an interview for the Hungarian Filmkultura magazine in March 1987 in which he said: "[M]y first friend was Mark Frechette, protagonist of the film Zabriskie Point.
 We wanted to make a film, to adapt a part of Crime and Punishment because we felt that America was like a Dostoevsky-type world.
 Mark said that he would get the money in Boston.
 He phoned me every second day and always assured me that he almost had the money.
 One day he called me and said that he would bring the 5 million dollars the next day.
 Great!
 I was watching TV in the evening when it was announced that ...
 Mark Frechette attempted to rob a bank at gunpoint ... and was arrested."